 Mission International has begun a programme of help for Toowa.
 The plan is to help fund teachers and pupil needs so that parents can send their children to school at a level they can afford.

-There are currently more than 400 children attending Toowa Primary School; there are many more in the community who cannot afford to attend because their families are just so poor.
+There are currently more than 200 children attending Toowa Primary School; there are many more in the community who cannot afford to attend because their families are just so poor.
 It doesn’t cost much in western terms to send a child to Toowa school.
-Only £10 for the whole school year which provides school education, a lunch every day and uniform support.
+Only £10 for the whole school year which provides school education, and uniform support.
+A further £10 will provide lunch every day for a year.

 Your support for this project will mean that many more children in an extremely poor region of Uganda will find hope in the quest to escape the grinding poverty that has held previous generations of their community for many, many years.